-- Increase your protein intake for the iron and Vitamin B12 (i.e. salmon, red meat, almonds, liver, etc)
+- Increase your protein intake for iron and Vitamin B12 (i.e., salmon, red meat, almonds, liver, etc.)

-- Snack on raw nuts/seeds and their butters, 75-100% dark chocolate, and fruit for those sugar cravings
+- Snack on raw nuts/seeds and their butter, 75-100% dark chocolate, and fruit for those sugar cravings

 - Aim for warm foods to warm the body and ease the digestive process

 This phase begins on the first day of your period.
 So for the first week of this phase, you’ll follow the menstruation recommendations.
-However, as your period ends the more energy you’ll have.
-This is when Estrogen is starting to rise and we become insulin sensitivity (bring on the carbs!)
-We want to do during this phase is support the rise in Estrogen.
+However, as your period ends, the more energy you’ll have.
+This is when Estrogen is starting to rise, and we become insulin sensitivity (bring on the carbs!)
+We want to do this phase is to support the rise in Estrogen.

 - Incorporate a tbsp of flaxseeds and pumpkin seeds per day

-- Eat enough calories in the form of animal proteins, vegetables (starchy and non-starchy) and healthy fats to support hormone changes
+- Eat enough calories in animal proteins, vegetables (starchy and non-starchy), and healthy fats to support hormone changes.

-- Focus on the protein as this is when we can workout harder
+- Please focus on the protein as this is when we can workout harder

-This is a very short period in which an egg has been released from our ovaries.
+This is a concise period in which an egg has been released from our ovaries.
 During this period, we are very fertile.
 This is when Estrogen peaks and begins to decline.
 The goal here is to support the change in hormones and energy.

 - Focus on digestion (this should be a focus for all phases, but especially here) as we need to detox the extra Estrogen